SikuliX/SikuliX-Docs/src/main/resources/docs/source/scripting.rst

 	}

 **Be aware:** that you might use the Sikuli IDE, to maintain a script, that only contains the image filenames and then is used as image path in your Java app like ``ImagePath.add("myClass/myImages.sikuli")``, which e.g. in the Maven context will assume as image path ``src/main/ressources/myImages.sikuli``.

-.. py:function:: removeImagePath(a-path-already-in-the-list)

-	Remove the given path from the current list

-.. py:function:: resetImagePath(a-path)

-	Clears the current list and sets the first entry to the given path (hence gets the BundlePath).
-This gets you a fresh image environment.

-*Note*: paths must be specified using the correct path separators (slash on Mac and Unix and double blackslashes on Windows).
-The convenience functions in :ref:`File and Path handling <FileAndPathHandling>` might be helpful.

-This list is automatically extended by Sikuli with script folders, that are imported (see: :ref:`Importing other Sikuli Scripts <ImportingSikuliScripts>`), so their contained images can be accessed by only using their plain filenames.

 .. index:: import .sikuli